AdobeDocs/genstudio.en/help/user-guide/content/email-template.md

 # Prepare email template for GenStudio

-Typically, a designer will create the visual design of a template in a design program such as Adobe XD.
+Typically, a designer creates the visual design of a template in a design program such as Adobe XD.
 After an email template is designed, coded, and tested, you can prepare it for upload and use in GenStudio.

 See [Anatomy of a template](/help/user-guide/content/use-templates.md#anatomy-of-a-template).